Why an emergence package?

 Binoculars

 Take a look at my homepage menu, at the far right under 'Links and Things' you'll find three links to information about binoculars.
 The code on binoculars is something like 8x20 or 10x42.
 The first number is the magnification, the second number is the diameter of the front lens, the objective.
 This diameter is a guide to the amount of light that comes into the binoculars.
 The smaller ones are good for daylight and the bigger the second number the more they are suited for dawn and dusk or even night.
+If you want to know the twilight number then multiply the two numbers and take the square root of the result.
+The higher the number the more light comes out the eyepiece.
+Example: a small 8x20 has a twilight number of 12.65 and a 10x42 has a twilight number of 20.5.
+So the latter is better in low light situations.
 Night does not mean night vision, that would require a special type with light enhancement electronics like infrared or things like that.
 Cheaper types give you purple rims around objects against a bright sky.

 Subject menu